KatrinaTom/T2A2/README.md

 In this project, the ORM we will be using is **SQLAlchemy**.

 ## Requirement 5<a name="req5"></a>
 **Document all endpoints for your API**

-_
+...

 ## Requirement 6<a name="req6"></a>
 **An ERD for your app**

 Entities is an object or concept about which you want to store information and that is to be represented in the database.

 Below is the Entity Relational Diagram demonstrating the entity relationships.
+This is the first attempt before Normalisation.

 ![Entity Relational Diagram of Landscaping ADMIN database](images/Landscaping_T2A2-2.png)